tarantool/doc/doc/reference/reference_lua/box_info/info.rst

     :return: keys and values in the submodule
     :rtype:  table

+    Since version :doc:`3.3.0 </release/3.3.0>` returns the ``hierarchy`` table, showing names of the group, replicaset, and the instance itself.
+    These names are taken directly from the ``--name`` CLI option (or the ``TT_INSTANCE_NAME`` environment variable) and the cluster configuration.
+This means they are always present if the YAML configuration flow is in use, disregarding the database status (whether upgraded, writable or not).

     **Example**

     This example is for a master-replica set that contains one master instance